reception : receive clients at a reception desk

 general contact coaching aids_tab work_tab_1 career languages

-competences contracts history calendar ledger.MovementsByProject misc cbss debts
+competences contracts history calendar accounting.MovementsByProject misc cbss debts

 Lino filters removes them only when generating the js files, IOW during lino.utils.jsgen.py2js():